Robert Wilson (director): Theater and film

 In 1998, Wilson staged August Strindberg's A Dream Play, at Stockholms Stadsteater, Sweden.
 It later headlined festivals in Recklinghausen, Nice, Perth, Bonn, Moscow, New York, and London.

 In 2006 Wilson collaborated with filmmaker Katharina Otto-Bernstein on the documentary feature film "Absolute Wilson", chronicling his epic life, times, and creative genius; the film premiered in the Panorama section of Berlinale the same year and was later distributed by HBO and Studio Canal.

 In 2010 Wilson was working on a new stage musical with composer (and long-time collaborator) Tom Waits and the Irish playwright, Martin McDonagh.
 His theatrical production of John Cage's Lecture on Nothing, which was commissioned for a celebration of the Cage centenary at the 2012 Ruhrtriennale, had its U.S. premiere in Royce Hall, UCLA, by the Center for the Art of Performance.
 Wilson performed Lectures on Nothing in its Australian premiere at the 2019 Supersense festival at the Arts Centre Melbourne.

 In 2013 Wilson, in collaboration with Mikhail Baryshnikov and co-starring Willem Dafoe, developed The Old Woman, an adaptation of the work by the Russian author Daniil Kharms.
 The play premiered at MIF13, Manchester International Festival.
 Wilson wrote that he and Baryshnikov had discussed creating a play together for years, perhaps based on a Russian text.
 The final production included dance, light, singing, and bilingual monologue.

 From 1999, Wilson premiered nine theatrical works in Berlin.
 By contrast, as of 2013, his last commission in the United States was 21 years ago.
+Here two images from his La traviata at Musiktheater Linz (2015), created by photographers Christian Michelides (left) and Francisco Peralta Torrejón (right), with Violetta Valéry shortly before her death:

 As of 2010, he continued to direct revivals of his most celebrated productions, including The Black Rider in London, San Francisco, Sydney, Australia, and Los Angeles; The Temptation of St. Anthony in New York and Barcelona; Erwartung in Berlin; Madama Butterfly at the Bolshoi Opera in Moscow; and Wagner's Der Ring des Nibelungen at Théâtre du Châtelet in Paris.

 Wilson also directed all Monteverdi operas for the opera houses of La Scala in Milan and the Palais Garnier in Paris.

 In 2017, Wilson created an opera with Anna Calvi titled "The Sandmann" based on the eponymous story by E.T.A.
 Hoffmann.
-The Sandman premiered on May 3, 2017 at the Ruhrfestspiele Festival, Recklinghausen, Germany and on May 20, 2017 at the Schauspielhaus Theater, Düsseldorf, Germany.
+The Sandman premiered on May 3, 2017, at the Ruhrfestspiele Festival, Recklinghausen, Germany and on May 20, 2017, at the Schauspielhaus Theater, Düsseldorf, Germany.

 In 2021 Wilson directed a revival of Shakespeare's The Tempest at the Ivan Vazov National Theatre in Sofia, Bulgaria.

 In 2022 he directed UBU, a theatrical performance, premiered at Es Baluard Museu in Palma.

 In 2024, Wilson created an opera again with Anna Calvi titled "Moby Dick" based on the eponymous novel by Herman Melville.
-"Moby Dick" premiered on September 7, 2024 at the Düsseldorfer Schauspielhaus, Germany.
+"Moby Dick" premiered on September 7, 2024, at the Düsseldorfer Schauspielhaus, Germany.